grpc/grpc.io/content/docs/languages/go/basics.md

 defer conn.Close()
 ```

-You can use `DialOptions` to set the auth credentials (e.g., TLS, GCE
+You can use `DialOptions` to set the auth credentials (for example, TLS, GCE
-credentials, JWT credentials) in `grpc.Dial` if the service you request requires
+credentials, or JWT credentials) in `grpc.Dial` when a service requires them.
-that - however, we don't need to do this for our `RouteGuide` service.
+The `RouteGuide` service doesn't require any credentials.

 Once the gRPC *channel* is setup, we need a client *stub* to perform RPCs.
 We
-get this using the `NewRouteGuideClient` method provided in the `pb` package we
+get it using the `NewRouteGuideClient` method provided by the `pb` package
-generated from our .proto.
+generated from the example `.proto` file.

 ```go
 client := pb.NewRouteGuideClient(conn)